-Garden pansies belong to the most popular flowers that adorn parks and gardens in high season.
+Garden pansies belong to the most popular flowers that adorn parks and gardens during cool temperatures.
 Many people successfully grow them in pots on terraces and balconies.
-Although taking care of garden pansies does not pose many problems, we recommend to learn about their preferences so they would adorn your borders for a long time.
+Although taking care of garden pansies does not pose many problems, we recommend learning about their preferences so they will give you the desired results in your landscape plan.

 Choosing the right site

-A site for the garden pansy culture has to be sunny or partially shady.
-We recommend west or east-facing sites that are not exposed to the sun all day long, which should prolong the blooming period.
-They should not, however, grow in the shade, as they would develop long stems and produce distinctly fewer blooms.
-Garden pansies grow best in humous, permeable, fertile soils, although they would also thrive in the average garden soil, provided you make sure that it is properly watered.
+A site for the garden pansy has to be a little bit sunny or partially shady.
+However, they should not grow in the shade, as they would develop long stems and produce distinctly fewer blooms.
+Garden pansies grow best in humous, permeable, fertile soils, although they would also thrive in the average garden soil, provided you ensure it is adequately watered.

 They love cooler temperatures.
 In fact, here in North Carolina, we plant them in the fall and enjoy them through December.